JViniX/AcademicStore-API-Docker/Readme.md

     _It brings up also the **PostgreSQL** database and the **Adminer**, a web tool to allow you manage databases._

-  _After all automatic downloads and installations, please wait 10-15 seconds until everything settles up.
+ Note: After all automatic downloads and installations, please wait 10-15 seconds until everything settles up.
 Then navigate to http://localhost:8167/swagger-ui.html in your favorite browser and enjoy!
+The initial password of the `admin` user is `123456`.

-Adminer will be available in  http://localhost:8168_
+ Note: Adminer will be available in  http://localhost:8168 The default user is `postgres` and its password is `postgres`

 4. #### How to Stop, Start, and Remove